gavinlyonsrepo/NOKIA5110_TEXT/README.md

 gotoXY routine to position cursor,  x - range: 0 to 84 (0 to 0x53),
 y - range: 0 to 5 ( 6 blocks one byte each 6 * 8 = 48

-4. LCDClear(void)
+4. LCDClear(uint8_t )

-Clears the LCD by writing zeros to the entire screen
+Clears the LCD by writing zeros to the entire screen.
+Default is zero but can be passed a fill pattern

 5. LCDWrite(unsigned char , unsigned char)